 - Similarly, set the bottom and right border as the color white.

 - Finally, this should format the cell as a text box.

-Read More: Formatting Text Box in Excel: All Properties to Explore
+Read More: How to Anchor Text Box in Excel

 How to Create Dynamic Text Box in Excel